valentinsimeonov/nektakdao/README.md

     chain_proposal_id does not seem to be fetched into the Frontend and it is not sent to the Backend We need it for the Voting System

+### Frontend and Backend

+    Create Proposals and Voting Systems
+    Enable Subscriptions for GraphQL